First timer's guide to Vietnam

 Unique experiences you won’t find anywhere but Vietnam

 Despite its size, Vietnam’s staggering landscape offers not one, not two, but literally scores of experiences that you can’t find anywhere else on planet earth.
-What’s more is that as more and more people realise the potential of Vietnam, artists, investors and designers flock to the country, transforming it into one of the most interesting and up-and-coming countries in the entire world.
+What’s more is that as more and more people realize the potential of Vietnam, artists, investors and designers flock to the country, transforming it into one of the most interesting and up-and-coming countries in the entire world.
 Here are five unique experiences you won’t find anywhere but Vietnam!

 - World’s largest cave in Phuong Nha: Phuong Nha National Park, located in central Vietnam and easily accessible by both train and bus from Hue, is home to the world’s largest natural cave.
 Only being discovered recently, the cave complex is thought to be home of potentially hundreds of undiscovered caves and grottoes, filling the gorgeous, fascinating park with mystery.